ilbers/isar/RECIPE-API-CHANGELOG.md

 with `ISAR_USE_CACHED_BASE_REPO` did use that.
 Now we cache all downloads anyway, if `ISAR_USE_CACHED_BASE_REPO` is set a build will use all the downloads from previous builds for the cache.

+### Renamed DTB_FILE to DTB_FILES, adding support for multiple entries

+DTB_FILES now allows to specify multiple DTBs that should be deployed for consumption by imaging classes.